MicrosoftDocs/partner-center-pr.fr-fr/partner-center/upgrade-your-partner-network-membership.md

 5. Entrez vos informations de paiement, puis sélectionnez **Suivant**.

 6. Passez en revue les détails de votre commande, puis sélectionnez **Acheter** lorsque vous êtes prêt à acheter l'Action Pack.
-Votre carte de crédit sera débitée immédiatement.
+Your credit card will be charged immediately.

-7. Votre commande est confirmée.
+7. Your order is confirmed.
 Sélectionnez **Fermer**.

-Votre abonnement à l'Action Pack sera renouvelé automatiquement chaque année à cette date.
-Vous pouvez désactiver le renouvellement automatique à tout moment à partir de votre liste d'offres achetées; toutefois, vous ne pourrez pas réactiver le renouvellement d’abonnement automatique avant d'avoir renouvelé votre abonnement.
+Your Action Pack subscription will renew automatically each year on this date.
+You can turn off automatic renewal at any time from your purchased offers list; however, you won't be able to turn automatic subscription renewal back on until you renew your subscription again.

-## <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Désactiver le renouvellement automatique de l’abonnement Action Pack
+### <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Turn off automatic Action Pack subscription renewal

 1. Dans le menu **Tableau de bord**, sélectionnez **Partenariat > Offres**.
 MicrosoftAction Pack est répertorié sous **Offres achetées**.